arph226/BAE305-SP25-Lab6/README.md

 # Test Procedures
 ## Part 1: Learn to Listen (Ultrasonic Sensor Setup)
 1. Setup the Ultrasonic Sensor:
-    - Connect the ultrasonic sensor HC-SR04 to the RedBoard as shown in the schematic.
+    - Connect the ultrasonic sensor HC-SR04 to the RedBoard as shown in Figure 1 in the Assembly Procedures.
     - Trig Pin to pin 11 on the RedBoard.
     - Echo Pin to pin 12 on the RedBoard.
-    - Power the RedBoard via USB or external power supply.
+    - Power the RedBoard via USB to easily upload the code
 2. Open the Arduino IDE:
     - Start the Arduino IDE on your computer.
     - Connect the RedBoard to the computer using the USB cable.
 3. Upload the Code:
-    - Use the code provided in the lab instructions (or modify the one you have for the ultrasonic sensor) and upload it to the RedBoard.
+    - Use the code provided in the lab instructions and online in the Adruino Project Hub and upload it to the RedBoard.
+See Program 1 in the results for our code.
     - The program will read the distance from the ultrasonic sensor and send the value over serial communication to the computer.
+Test to make sure the serial monitor is reading values
 4. Test the Algorithm:
     - Use a ruler to measure the distance between the sensor and an object.
+Be sure to have the ruler at the same starting point each time.
+There will be a gap where the sensor ends and the ardino base, so account for this difference.
     - Observe the distance readings from the serial monitor.
-    - Verify the accuracy and precision of the sensor.
-    - Measure the distance for various points (e.g., 5 cm, 10 cm, 20 cm, etc.).
-    - Compare the readings from the serial monitor with actual measurements.
+    - Verify the accuracy and precision of the sensor by measuring the distance for various points (e.g., 5 cm, 10 cm, 20 cm, etc.) and compare the readings from the serial monitor with actual measurements.
+These results are shown in Table 1.
 5. Test the Precision
     - Review the measurements from the serial monitor and determine the resolution (difference in output for each change in distance).
-    - For example, if moving the obstacle by 1mm results in a consistent change in the output value, this is the resolution.
+    - To test this we moved the breadboard we were using to block the sensor from 5 cm away to 5.1 cm and recorded this difference.
+In the future, we would test more than one measurement for this.

 ## Part 2.1: Move It (Motor Control and Collision Avoidance)
 1. Motor Driver and Motor Setup:
-    - Disconnect the ultrasonic sensor from pins 11 and 12 on the RedBoard.
+    - Disconnect the ultrasonic sensor from pins 11 and 12 on the RedBoard and move it to pins 7 and 6.
-    - Connect the motor driver and two motors to the RedBoard as shown in the schematic (Figure 3).
+    - Connect the motor driver and two motors to the RedBoard as shown in the schematic (Figure 2).
-    - Ensure proper connections between the motor driver, motors, and the RedBoard's control pins.
+    - Ensure proper connections between the motor driver, motors, and the RedBoard's control pins by cross checking between the circuit and schematic
 2. Upload the Motor Control Code:
     - Upload the motor control code to the RedBoard.
+We used the code from the lab procedures (sparkfun) as a base and has Chatgpt help us with any errors we encountered.
     - The code should allow you to control the direction and speed of the motors via serial commands.
 3. Test Motor Movement:
     - Use serial commands to control the motors.
 For example:
       - "f 50 50" (move forward for 50 units at speed 50)